Benedictteo05/OSA_notes/UX Design/Interactive Prototype.md

 10. Help and Documentation

 ### Design principles used
+**Disrupts the Continuity**
+- The banner and colors disrupts the continuity of the page.
+- It shows that the banner is a different content then the other pages.
 **Visual Hierarchy**
 - Placed description of Chat Bot at the top of the page.
 - This improves the visual hierarchy as it is more prominent than the element in the navbar.